 Any medications administered by your doctor are covered by Part B. COVID-19 vaccines are also covered by Part B.

 Medicare Part C, also called Medicare Advantage, covers both Medicare Part A and Part B services.
 Most Medicare Advantage plans also cover:

 - prescription drugs

-- other healthcare perks
+- other healthcare perks, such as wellness programs

 Any novel coronavirus services that are covered under Part A and Part B are also covered under Medicare Advantage.

 Medicare Part D

 Medicare Part D, or prescription drug coverage, helps cover your prescription drugs.
 This plan is an add-on to original Medicare.

 Any outpatient drug treatments that aren’t already covered by parts A or B will be covered by Part D.

 Medigap, or supplemental insurance, helps cover the costs associated with Medicare Part A and Part B. This plan is an add-on to original Medicare.